nlfiedler/mokuroku/README.md

 application to emit a value along with the secondary key, in place of the `null` that would normally be the value in the secondary index.

-### Work in Progress

-The secondary indices work well if you never update or remove records.
-That is, the `delete()` call does not update the indices at all, and if an existing record is changed with `put()` and it emits new index values, the old ones will still be returned in queries.
-This will be addressed in a future release as this is clearly not adequate for most applications.

-As a quick note, the plan is to use tombstones to mark deleted records, and employ a read repair strategy on query.
-Again, keeping the write performance in line with expectations, and taking the penalty at the time of query.
-How the index will be updated when existing records are changed is not yet decided.

 ### Contributions Are Welcome

 While the author has read a couple of relevant research papers, he is not by any